Focus Cloud Group GDPR

 Each team that handles personal data must ensure that it is handled and processed in line with this policy and data protection principles.

 The following people and organisations have key areas of responsibility:

-Lloyd Gordon (Group Managing Director) is ultimately responsible for ensuring that Focus on ServiceNow meets its legal obligations.
+Lloyd Gordon (Group Managing Director) is ultimately responsible for ensuring that the Focus Cloud Group meets its legal obligations.

 Ryan Thompson (Data Protection and Control Officer) is responsible for

 - Keeping the board updated about data protection responsibilities risks and issues

 - Reviewing all data protection procedures and related policies, in line with an agreed schedule